vellamike/311/README.md

 # Things to try
 In order of subjective importance (i.e. expected score improvement / implementation time.)

-1. BD: NLP - extremely naive implementation right now, how can it be improved?
-1. MV: Train a random forest regressor on the data.
-See how it compares to GBM.
-If it performs well, try submitting a blend of this with GBM.
+1. BD, MV: Can we incorporate text with GBM?
+Perhaps we do this by reducing the number of features to the GBM.
+1. MV: Tune the max_depth feature of the GBM, as suggested on Sklearn GBM page.
+1. MV: Try subtting a blend of regressors.
 1. BD: See whether special considerations for Chicago improve the score.
 1. MV: Look for duplicates in test data.
 How common are they?
 The city often marks duplicates as closed.
 Doing this removes the option to vote.
 Can we use this?
 1. BD,MV: _Why do the mean corrections in time not improve the score?_
 1. BD,MV: _Why do we have large variation in correction factors between v,v and c?_
-1. BD: Add ability to use scalar as well as catagorical features.
 1. BD: Speed up computating by not computing features which are never used.
 1. MV: Separate hyperparameter scans for each of {c,v,v}.
-More generally, think about using a different model for each of {c,v,v}.
-1. BD: New feature: Submission time.
-Scalar feature.
-Should capture some of the shift in the distribution over time.
 1. MV: Separate training for remote\_api\_created, perhaps even separate training sets
 1. MV: Data preformatting: this has to be critical, what can we do?
 1. MV: With GBM, going from 40 to 30 estimators caused a very slight improvement, would 30 to 20 cause a more significant improvement?
 Where on the estimators/score curve is the right place?
 (BD: Have you tried this, MV?)